-Budgeted cost: £ 11,000
+Budgeted cost: £ 9,000

 Activity Evidence that supports this approach Challenge number(s) addressed To implement further CPD and subsequent monitoring of teaching in reading, writing and mathematics across the school through observation, book look and deep dive to ensure that long-term memory is a focus and feedback is timely and effective.
+The school have invested in Little Wandle in October 2022 to rapidly increase Phonic and Reading outcomes.
 EEF toolkit suggests high quality feedback is an effective way to improve attainment across the school.
 EEF research suggests children will only make real progress if they remember something long term so we need to explain clearly, in small chunks to help information move through working memory without overloading it, into LTM.
-Then include frequent opportunities for recall to strengthen memory 1,2 To continue to offer in- creased opportunities to write across the curriculum through the school's crea- tive curriculum.
-We are currently trialling Herts for Learning Writing support across specific year groups.
+Then include frequent opportunities for recall to strengthen memory 1,2 To continue to offer in- creased opportunities to write across the curricu- lum through the school's enhanced curriculum with cross curricular links.
 The NFER have compiled a number of reports into the inclusion of a more creative curriculum in schools and the benefits when aiming to improve raising academic standards.
-1, 2 To source quality emerging writing support for Y1 and Y3 using COVID Catch Up funding.
+1, 2 To embed quality emerging writing support for Y2 and Y4 using PP funding.
 EEF tuition evidence in partnership with the NTP suggests that using catch up funding to support specific, targeted interventions such as writing support, is extremely effective based on 3 to 5 sessions of 30 minutes per week over a 10 week period.
 These sessions should then feed back into normal classroom teaching sessions.
 1, 2